 You can only take defensive driving for ticket dismissal once every 12 months.
 Additionally, you must request permission to take this course for purposes of ticket dismissal by the appearance date shown on your ticket.
 To take defensive driving and have your violation dismissed, you must complete these steps:

-Please note that you do not have to set up a docket appearance and talk to a prosecutor for permission to take the course.
-You may come to a court location on or before the due date at the bottom or your ticket.
+Please note that you do not have to set up a court appearance or talk to a prosecutor for permission to take the course.
+You may come to a court location on or before the appearance date at the bottom or your citation.
 You may also request defensive driving by mail.
 Refer to the information on the back of the citation labeled "DSC instructions" and follow all instructions carefully.